TeamspykBot/TeamspeakBot/doc/develop.md

 Arguments:
 - event

-Will be called everytime a client connects.
+Will be called every time a client connects.
 See [data structures](data-structures.md) for an overview about the structure of the arguments.

 <br>